 - 1. Start the Synplify Pro synthesis tool. - 2.
 In the project view, click the Open Project button to display the Open Project dialog box and click the Existing Project button. - 3.
-Navigate to the location where you copied the counter_verilog or counter_vhdl subdirectory.
-Each subdirectory includes an HDL design file (counter.v or counter.vhd) and a Microsemi-specific project file (counter_verilog.prj or counter_vhdl.prj). - 4.
-Select (open) the corresponding Microsemi-specific project file. - 5.
-Select File->Save As from the menu and rename the selected project file to tutorial.prj.

-Note: The remainder of this document uses the term tutorial to reference the selected Verilog or VHDL project.
+Navigate to the location where you copied the counter_vhdl subdirectory.
+This subdirectory includes an HDL design file (counter.vhd) and a Microsemi-specific project file (counter_vhdl.prj). - 4.
+Select (open) the Microsemi-specific project file. - 5.
+Select File->Save As from the menu and rename the selected project file to tutorial.prj. - Note: The remainder of this document uses the term tutorial to reference the VHDL project.